-All research uses some kind of instrument -- ranging from a big physical rig of some sort to a set of questions for an interview (called the interview schedule).
+All research uses some kind of instrument -- ranging from a physical rig of some sort to a set of questions for an interview (called the interview schedule).
 They can change -- usually deteriorate -- over time.
-A cog gets worn.
 For social scientists, we are often part of the instrumentation because we are asking the questions, recording the answers people give, etc. You get bored after you've asked 20 people the same set of questions.
-Unconsciously, you start to speak more rapidly.
-So people do not understand you as clearly.
+Unconsciously, you start to speak more quickly and people do not understand you as clearly.
 Or you start to look kind of bored.
-People give you shorter answers because they can tell you're not really paying total attention to them.
+People give you shorter answers because they can tell you are not giving them all your attention.
 Or you get lazy about taking good interview notes and quit writing down things like people's facial expressions, pauses, etc. that often tell you as much as the words they speak.
 This is all instrument decay.